 If there is no equity your house is not normally at risk if you go Bankrupt.
 Will the Official receiver still want me to sell my property?
 Is it sensible to buy back the beneficial interest straight away?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/what-happens-to-my-house-in-bankruptcy

-What happens if there is equity in your Property?
+What if there is equity in your Property?

-How to buy back Beneficial Interest from the Official Receiver
+How to buy back your Financial Interest in your house

 It is possible to buy back the beneficial interest in your property at any time after you go bankrupt.
 Your options for doing this will depend on how much equity is in your property.

-If your property is in negative equity your beneficial interest can be bought back from the Official Receiver for £1000 plus the solicitor’s costs.
+If your property has zero equity or is in negative equity your beneficial interest can be bought back from the Official Receiver for £1000 plus the solicitor’s costs.
 If you are still bankrupt this money must come from a third party.

-Where there is equity in your property an amount equal to your share of the equity or £1000 (which ever is the greater) must be paid to the Official Receiver.
-If you are still bankrupt this must normally come from a third party.
+Where there is equity in your property an amount equal to your share of this or £1000 (which ever is the greater) must be paid to the Official Receiver / Trustee.
+Again if you have not yet been discharged this must come from a third party.

 Arrange a call with a Bankruptcy Expert